leannedo/the-right-brain-dev/src/posts/largest-number-post/find-largest-number-array-java.md

 ```

 ## Context of the problem — User Input
-With that knowledge, we will now our solution to find the largest number
+With that knowledge, we will now our solution to find the largest number.

 In Java, user’s inputs are read using Scanner which is a class from java.util package.
 It’s imported and declared like this: